ethereum/ethereum-org-website/src/content/developers/tutorials/submitting-and-verifying-your-smart-contract-to-etherscan/index.md

 Successfully verified 1 contract(s).
 ```

-### Step 4: Check out your smart contract on Etherscan! {#step-4-check-out-your-smart-contract-on-etherscan!}
+### Step 4: Check out your smart contract on Etherscan! {#check-out-your-smart-contract-on-etherscan!}

 When you navigate to the link provided in your terminal, you should be able to see your smart contract code and ABI published on Etherscan!